 Montañita is also a completely different animal at night.
 The whole town comes alive.
-Live music is every where, people walk down the streets with drinks in hand (at least we did).
+Live music is every where, people walk down the streets with drinks in hand (well, we did anyway).
 There was a drink stand on one of the streets that made $3 mojitos.
-And they may have been the best I ever had.
+And it may have been the best I’ve ever had.
 They were also huge.
 Wtf.
 You’re lucky to get a mojito for $12 in NYC.
 So naturally — we got pretty sauced off the cheap drinks.
 Luckily, food was also crazy inexpensive.

 Locals will tell you that there are way nicer beaches than Montañita.
 But they’re full of shit.
 Sure, picturesque-wise — maybe?
 But this little beach town really embraced the laid back party/surfer culture that Americans are looking for.
-Sure, immersing yourself into a culture or being alone in a beautiful resort is nice.
-But sometimes you just want to see other tourists also ripping body shots of off some random locals
+Sure, being alone in a beautiful resort is nice.
+But sometimes, you just want to see other tourists also ripping body shots of off some random locals

 jk I was with my mom and non of that happened.